akashacms/akashacms-theme-bootstrap/guide/index.html.md

 }
 ```

-At the moment Bootstrap v4 support is experimental and instead requires this dependency:
+Normally the `akashacms-theme-bootstrap` plugin would be loaded as above.
+BUT, At the moment Bootstrap v4 support is experimental and instead requires this dependency:

 ```json
 "akashacms-theme-bootstrap": "akashacms/akashacms-theme-bootstrap#bootstrapv4",
 ```

 The `bootstrap`, `popper.js` and `jquery` modules don't provide any Node.js functionality, but are a quick way to access the Bootstrap and jQuery libraries.
-Both of them can be retrieved using the corresponding CDN URL's, if you prefer.
+All of them can be retrieved using the corresponding CDN URL's, if you prefer.

-Once added to `package.json` run: `npm install`
+Once added to `package.json` run: `npm install` to download the packages.

 # Configuration